- Application Deadline

 Level and Duration of Funding

-Please see the foundation’s grant policies for further guidelines.
-The foundation’s indirect cost policy allows up to 20 percent of direct cost expenditures.
-Please note there are no restrictions on salary support, and travel expenses are not capped at $4,000 per year per individual for this program.
+Please see the Simons Foundation’s grant policies or further guidelines.
+Note that, for this program, there are no restrictions on salary support and travel expenses are not capped at $4,000 per year per individual.

 Applications may be submitted by established U.S. and foreign public and private educational and nonprofit institutes and research centers.
 The program is not intended to support institutes or centers whose main purpose is to provide a focal point for research of faculty at a specific university.
 This program will not support national labs, or the equivalent, with a primary focus on experiments.